xionghuichen/policy-conditioned-model/README.md

 <h1 align="center">Policy-conditioned Environment Models are More Generalizable</h1>

 The official implementation of [*Policy-conditioned Environment Models are More Generalizable*](https://openreview.net/pdf?id=g9mYBdooPA).

+Please view [Our Project Page](https://policy-conditioned-model.github.io/) for more details.

 ## Installation